Copyright © 2024 Kees Krijnen

 System

-An SR2CB application for digital audio distribution constist of audio sources (e.g. call stations, microphones, intercoms, background music) and audio sinks (e.g. intercoms, amplifiers, active loudspeakers).
+An SR2CB application for digital audio distribution is composed of audio sources (e.g. call stations, microphones, intercoms, background music) and audio sinks (e.g. intercoms, amplifiers, active loudspeakers).
 Long distance devices could be supported by SR2CB slave RS-485 160kb/s interface connections for a maximum distance of about 1km.
 With 100BASE-TX PHYs based physical interface 608 byte channels are available.
 For a public address system a few upper (e.g. eight) byte channels could be reserved for background music what leaves about 600 channels for 160kb/s voice distribution.
-With a hundreds of audio channels avaible there is hardly any need for audio sources channel management.
+With a hundreds of audio channels available there is hardly any need for audio sources channel management.
 Audio source distribution with priority into different zones (audio sinks - zone management is required) could be based on the byte channel number where e.g. channel zero is reserved for all zones emergency calls.

 APCM